 In some states, a collection agency cannot try to collect at all once a debt is past the statute of limitations.
 In other states, they cannot sue you, but they may still try to collect the debt, which can include calls and written requests.

-Judgments may give collectors additional collection powers, such as access to the money a debtor has in his or her bank account or the ability to garnish wages to collect the judgment.
+Always respond to legal summons.
+Judgments may give collectors additional collection powers, such as access to the money a debtor has in their bank account or the ability to garnish wages to collect the judgment.
 To prevent this, all a borrower has to do is appear in court at the appointed time and explain that they have a time-barred debt.
 If that is correct, the lawsuit will be dismissed.

 It’s important to note that the statute of limitations is not the same as how long the debt appears on your credit report.
-The timeline for debt to stay on your credit report is 7.5 years, but again, this depends on your activity with the debt.
-If the debt was sold by the original lender at 6 years, and you made a payment with the new debt buyer, it could restart the clock.
+The timeline for debt to stay on your credit report is often seven years, but again, this depends on your activity with the debt.
+If the debt was sold by the original lender at six years, and you made a payment with the new debt buyer, it could restart the clock.

 What to Do If You Are Contacted About an Old Debt